MileHacker Logo

 • Customary greetings: "Afiyet Olsun" (bon appétit) before eating, "Ellerinize Sağlık" (health to your hands) after.

-• Newly baked bread accompanies almost every meal; use it to scoop sauces and dips.
+• Fresh loaves accompanies almost with all your meals; use it to scoop sauces and dips.

-• Tipping is appreciated in informal eateries, although not strictly mandatory.
+• Tipping is appreciated in informal eateries, though not strictly mandatory.

 Ingredients